danielkunin/Regularized-Linear-Autoencoders/erratum.md

 # Clarification and Erratum

+### Project history

+Daniel interned with [Hail Team](https://hail.is/about.html) at the Broad Institute of MIT and Harvard in Summer 2018.
+While exploring models of deep matrix factorization for [single-cell RNA sequencing data](https://www.wired.com/story/the-human-cell-atlas-is-biologists-latest-grand-project/), Jon came across v2 of Elad Plaut's [
+From Principal Subspaces to Principal Components with Linear Autoencoders](https://arxiv.org/abs/1804.10253) and contacted the author regarding a subtle error.
+Plaut agreed the main theorem was false as stated, and in correspondence convincingly re-demonstrated the existance of a fascinating empirical phenomenon.
+We quickly realized from the scalar case that regularization was the key to symmetry-breaking and rigidity; the form of the general solution was also clear (and easy to verify empircally), as were proofs of additional special cases.
+The bulk of our time was spent banging against chalkboards and whiteboards to establish a proof that applied in full generality.

 - In Section 1, we write "While the paper made no mention of it, we realized by looking at the code that training was done with the common practice of L2-regularization".
 While we did realize this by